 As an alternative assignment, ask students to create or develop their own illusion (i.e., by drawing or painting a two-dimensional picture or by assembling a three-dimensional object).
 Although the illusion should be unique, it should of course be based on principles from one of the major illusions discussed in the text.
 As an example, students could create their own reversible figure, illustrate one or more monocular cues (e.g., linear perspective, shadowing) in a drawing or painting, or create new examples of Gestalt principles of perceptual organization such as closure or proximity.

-Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3 Return to Chapter 3: Table of Contents
+■ Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3

 Activity 3.10 - Explaining the Moon Illusion